Guide

 How to Get the Most Out of Bach Atlas

-Bach Atlas is built to answer Florida-first, property-specific questions using real ordinances, statutes, and, where available within your configured coverage, Florida case law rather than generic AI guesses.
+Bach Atlas is built to answer Florida-first legal, real estate, zoning, title, lien, ordinance, and case-law questions using real ordinances, statutes, and, where available within your configured coverage, Florida case law rather than generic AI guesses.
 Current coverage is focused on Florida state, county, and municipal law, and is designed to expand to additional states over time as your account's configuration grows.

 Quick principles